|

 and

-requires only the purchase of a new SIM card in the local country.
+require only the purchase of a new SIM card in the local country.

-This allows you to avoid paying your carrier at home huge
+This allows you to avoid paying huge

 roaming